 Budapest, Vámház krt.
 1-3, 1093 Hungary

-We had our lunch at Buddies Burger, which was a local fast-food restaurant that probably had the cheapest burger in the city.
-Jack and I wanted to find something cheap to eat since we were on a budget and Buddies Burger was one of the few places that popped up on TripAdvisor that offered affordable prices.
-It also had amazing reviews online and once we got to the restaurant, we were NOT disappointed.
+I had lunch at Buddies Burger, which was a local fast-food restaurant that probably had the cheapest burger in the city.
+I wanted to find something cheap to eat since I was on a budget and Buddies Burger was one of the few places that popped up on TripAdvisor that offered affordable prices.
+It also had amazing reviews online and once we got to the restaurant, I was NOT disappointed.
 Not only was the food cheap and delicious, the owner and staffs were super friendly.
-We didn’t have enough coins to buy fries, so the owner ended up giving us fries for free, which was super thoughtful of him.
-The burger was also a decent size that kept us full for a long time.
-We also had a coffee break at Costa which was nearby and I thought the donuts were very cute on these cups.
+I didn’t have enough coins to buy fries, so the owner ended up giving me fries for free, which was super thoughtful of him.
+The burger was also a decent size that kept me full for a long time.
+I also had a coffee break at Costa which was nearby and I thought the donuts were very cute on these cups.

 Budapest, Magyar u.
 52, 1053 Hungary

-After we refueled our energy, Jack and I spent the rest of our second day in Budapest hiking…First, we hiked up to Buda Castle, instead of taking the Funicular Railway, or the cable car that would take us up to Buda Castle in less than 10mins; we decided to save our money and burn our calories and hiked, instead.
-It would have cost us 1,800 HUF for a round ticket ($9 CAD) on the Funicular Railway, which was a ridiculous price; in addition, we found hiking up to Buda Castle to be a much more fulfilling experience of immersing yourself in the castle since there were a lot to see along the hike.
-It took us around 20-30mins to hike up to the top of the Castle.
+After I refueled my energy, I spent the rest of our second day in Budapest hiking…First, I hiked up to Buda Castle, instead of taking the Funicular Railway, or the cable car that would take you up to Buda Castle in less than 10 mins; I decided to save money and burn the calories and hiked, instead.
+It would have cost 1,800 HUF per person for a round ticket ($9 CAD) on the Funicular Railway; in addition, I found hiking up to Buda Castle to be a much more fulfilling experience of immersing yourself in the castle since there were a lot to see along the hike.
+It took me around 20-30 mins to hike up to the top of the Castle.
 The hike was definitely worth it because the view up there was breathtaking.

 Budapest, Szent György tér 2, 1014 Hungary

-After our hike at Buda Castle, we had a crazy idea of doing a second hike and to go up the Citadella of Budapest, which would be a 30min walk from where we were, Buda Castle, and around another 30min to hike up to the top of the Citadella.
-My feet were already starting to hurt when we were hiking down from Buda Castle, but I somehow managed to pull through and hiked up the easy-to-moderate-level hike to the Citadella.
+After thr hike at Buda Castle, I had a crazy idea of doing a second hike and to go up the Citadella of Budapest, which would be a 30 min walk from where I was at Buda Castle, and around another 30 min to hike up to the top of the Citadella.
+My feet were already starting to hurt when I was hiking down from Buda Castle, but I somehow managed to pull through and hiked up the easy-to-moderate-level hike to the Citadella.
 The view at the Citadella was even more beautiful compared to Buda Castle and it was a proper hike where you would sweat and pant, a little.
-But it was, yet again, worth it.
+But it was, yet again, so worth it.

 Budapest, 1118 Hungary

-Leaving the Citadella was difficult, not because we had to leave such a spectacular view, but because at this point in time, we were both dying of pain.
-Our feet were hurting from hiking and walking the whole day, so on our way down the Citadella, we found a park nearby called, Gellérthegy Jubileumi Park, in which we spent probably around an hour to rest our feet before heading back to our hostel and calling it a night.
-We also decided to not eat out and bought groceries near our hostel to save money.
-We bought a couple of things recommended by the internet for Hungarian must-try groceries and the following two are worth to be mentioned:
+Leaving the Citadella was difficult, not because I had to leave such a spectacular view, but because at this point in time, I was dying of pain.
+My feet were so sore from hiking and walking the whole day, so on my way down the Citadella, I found a park nearby called, Gellérthegy Jubileumi Park, in which I spent probably around an hour to rest before heading back to the hostel and calling it a night.
+I also decided to not eat out and bought groceries near the hostel to save money and because I was so tired.
+I bought a couple of things recommended by the internet for Hungarian must-try groceries and the following two are worth to be mentioned:

 Here is the little, Pöttyös Túró Rudi, which is a curd snack popular in Hungary since 1968.
 The bar is composed of a thin chocolate-flavored outer coating and an inner filling of túró (curd).
 To me, it tasted like cream cheese inside a chocolate, and I thought it had a very interesting texture and taste.

-Here was my favourite food that we bought at the grocery store, PICK Nosztalgia Párizsi, which was a “Premium quality Parisian made using beef and pork raw materials.
+Here was my favourite food that I bought at the grocery store, PICK Nosztalgia Párizsi, which was a “Premium quality Parisian made using beef and pork raw materials.
 Its slightly peppery flavor and delicious smell nostalgic atmosphere.”
-We pretty much ate it like ham and sausage; it was savory and soft and tasted great alone (I pretty much just bit the whole chunk of it myself).
-Everything in the grocery store was so cheap that we bought everything for less than $30 CAD and we managed to buy food to make for lunch the next day.
+I pretty much ate it like ham and sausage; it was savory and soft and tasted great alone (I pretty much just bit the whole chunk of it myself).
+Everything in the grocery store was so cheap that I bought everything for less than $30 CAD and I managed to buy enough food to make for lunch the next day.
 It was definitely cheaper to buy groceries and cook in Budapest compared to eating out.

 [ Day Three ]

-On our last day at Budapest, I begged Jack to go see New York Café, which is known to be the most beautiful cafe in the world.
-We didn’t make any reservation, so we had to wait around 10mins to get seats (bear in mind, we went pretty early at around 10-11AM).
-We were also lucky we were a couple instead of a group because they managed to find seats a lot faster for two people compared to three; there was a group of three people who waited a lot longer than us to get seats.
+On my last day at Budapest, I went to see New York Café, which is known to be the most beautiful cafe in the world.
+I didn’t make any reservation, so I had to wait around 10 mins to get seats for two people (bear in mind, we went pretty early at around 10-11AM).
 I read online from other bloggers and YouTubers that the cafe is worth a visit, but they do not recommend to eat here because the food is either shit or overpriced.
 I agree.
-Jack and I only ordered one dessert to share and we had a drink each, and they weren’t even good.
+I only ordered one dessert to share and we had a drink each, and they weren’t even good.
 It was also very overpriced just for ice-cream and orange juice, but I have to admit that I enjoyed looking at the building inside and listening to the quartet and the piano that were playing in the background.

 New York Café